 Once you have your qualifications, you should become accredited with your local national body, which is often required for jobs in this field.
 The well respected American College of Sports Medicine (ACSM) offers certifications for personal trainers.
 A strength and conditioning coach should also get accredited, look for the Certified Strength and Conditioning Specialist (CSCS ) or Strength & Conditioning Coach Certified (SCCC) certification.
 See more about accreditation in the sport sciences.

-- a career as a personal trainer or an exercise physiologist
+- A career as an exercise physiologist

-- information about accreditation as a exercise physiologist
+- Information about accreditation as a exercise physiologist

-- about other Careers in Sport
+- About other Careers in Sport.